Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

-It’s a booming hideout for everyone from A-list celebs to sun starved travelers looking for glorious, bountiful outdoors and it’s got the food and attractions to match now.
+It’s a booming hideout for everyone from A-list celebs to sun starved travelers looking for glorious, bountiful outdoors and it’s now got the food and attractions to match any top destination.
 Even the city benches have been purposefully graffiti’d by local artists.

 Here’s your ultimate guide to 48 perfect hours in this desert oasis known as Palm Springs, with tips for more, if you can swing it.
-I just did a month there and could easily have stayed forever.
+Even if you do a month, you might find that you could easily have stayed forever.
+Feel free to skip around to find what you need.

 Getting To Palm Springs: Flights, Cars